AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 ## Other
 Versions of software the skeleton uses:

-* jQuery 1.8.2 (you may be able to simply replace it by the more lightweight Zepto.js library)
+* jQuery 1.8.2
-* Backbone 0.9.2
+* Backbone 0.9.2 (only event system, rest stripped out)
 * Underscore 1.3.3
 * jQuery Mobile 1.2.0 (with default theme)
 * i18next 1.5.7 (for translations)